Natashina/Module-17-Challenge/README.md

 Dataset contains information on loan application.

-Refer to credit_risk_resampling_N.ipynb file for implementation of models and calculation.
+Refer to credit_risk_resampling_N.ipynb file for implementation of over- and under- sampling techniques.
 A LogisticRegression model has been used to generate predictions.

 ## 1 Oversampling on the dataset - naive random oversampling algorithm and the SMOTE algorithm.